zhaoyao91/micro-panda/docs/contracts/transporter.md

   async emit (name, input) {}

   /**
+   * the methods and events listeners should retain through start and restart
    * @async
    * @param args - any args it need to properly start the transporter */